 Whimsical, wonderful and distinctive… Kit Kemp’s look is now so iconic that it has become a style in its own right.
 In her hotels in London and New York, and in her homes, she creates captivating spaces using colorful fabrics and wallpapers, eclectic accessories and exciting pieces of art or craft.

 Each visit to one of her rooms reveals new and interesting details to discover.
-Speaking to us for the Homes & Gardens podcast, The Well-crafted Life , Kit Kemp delves into some of her design secrets and inspirations, focusing on how she enhances her own homes and elevates her everyday.
+Speaking to us for the Homes & Gardens podcast, The Well-crafted Life , we learn Kit Kemp's interior design tips and inspirations, focusing on how she enhances her own homes and elevates her everyday.

 1. The power of color